Posted: December 23, 2016 | Updated: October 21, 2020

 - Risky drinking can increase the risk for family conflict, violence, crime, and traffic accidents through impaired driving.

 - Teenage brains are more vulnerable to the effects of alcohol.
 Avoid alcohol in pregnancy.

-Is alcohol, a food, medicine or intoxicant?
-It depends how you consume it, the quantity and frequency.
+Is alcohol a food, medicine, or intoxicant?
+It depends on how you consume it, the quantity, and frequency.